Tips for Coping with an Unplanned Pregnancy [How to Move Forward]

 Dealing with an unwanted pregnancy is going to be an emotional journey, and American Adoptions is here to guide you through that journey as best as we can.

 American Adoptions has a fountain of adoption experience that further enhances our skills and knowledge of unplanned pregnancies, which means you will experience the empathetic guidance and support you deserve.
 Many of our adoption specialists are adoptive parents and birth parents themselves, so we understand what you’re going through.
 You don’t have to go through it alone.

 To get more support as you try to cope with your unplanned pregnancy, reach out to an adoption specialist today or call 1-800-ADOPTION.

 How to Accept an Unplanned Pregnancy

-Coping with unwanted pregnancy is a highly personal process.
+Coping with an unwanted pregnancy is a highly personal process.
 While this article can’t tell you exactly how to accept pregnancy in your specific circumstances, we have outlined some tips for coping with an unplanned pregnancy and moving forward with a decision you feel good about.
-To learn more about how to cope with unwanted pregnancy, you can contact a professional counselor any time for free support at 1-800-ADOPTION.
+To get guidance for coping with an unwanted pregnancy, contact a professional counselor any time for free support at 1-800-ADOPTION.